robfletcher/strikt/packages.md

 expect(subject).matches("[cefov]+")
 ```

-# Package kirk.api
+# Package strikt.api

-Contains the API classes of Kirk as well as the `expect` and `throws` functions used to create assertions.
+Contains the API classes of Strikt as well as the `expect` and `throws` functions used to create assertions.

 ## Chained assertions